Eric Ulrich: Chair of New York Council Veterans Committee

-Ulrich serves as Chair of the New York City Council's Veterans Committee.
-Following her election to Council Speaker (in which she had received support from Ulrich), Melissa Mark-Viverito appointed Ulrich to his Veterans Affairs post.
+Ulrich served as Chair of the New York City Council's Veterans Committee.
+Following her election to Council Speaker (in which she had received support from Ulrich), Melissa Mark-Viverito appointed Ulrich to the Veterans Affairs post.
 Ulrich refuted speculation that his support for Viverito was a quid pro quo for obtaining his Committee Chairmanship, and instead said that supporting her was his best option for bringing her attention to the needs of his constituents.
-Since assuming the committee chairship in early 2014, Ulrich has held hearings on a range of topics examining local veterans' issues and how New York City government can combat these challenges.

 Following remarks by presidential candidate Donald Trump that John McCain was not a war hero, Ulrich rejected his comments, calling them "a slap in the face to New York City’s veterans and their families, especially those who had been 'captured' as former POWs."
-Ulrich wrote a letter July 20, 2015 to Jamaica Hospital, urging the Board of Directors to remove Trump's name from the nursing home.
-The Trump Pavilion for Nursing and Rehabilitation was named after Mary Trump, and was built in 1975 with donations from Donald Trump's parents.
+Ulrich wrote a letter July 20, 2015, to Jamaica Hospital, urging the Board of Directors to remove Trump's name from the nursing home.
+The Trump Pavilion for Nursing and Rehabilitation was named after Mary Anne Trump, and was built in 1975 with donations from Donald Trump's parents.
 The Trump name remains on the Pavilion.
+Ulrich endorsed John Kasich over Trump during his presidential run in 2016.
+When Trump became the presumptive nominee, Ulrich said he disliked Trump's offensive comments and speeches, but said he may vote for him should he "come around by [Election Day]".

 Coronavirus; Oxiris Barbot

-In early April 2020, he and Democratic New York City Councilman Robert Holden wrote to Mayor de Blasio asking him to relieve Commissioner of Health of the City of New York Oxiris Barbot of her position "before it’s too late," saying her guidance on coronavirus had been disastrous.
+In early April 2020, he and Democratic New York City Councilman Robert Holden wrote to Mayor de Blasio asking him to relieve Commissioner of Health of the City of New York Oxiris Barbot of her position "before it’s too late," saying her guidance on the coronavirus had been disastrous.

-Other campaigns
+Other political campaigns

-2012 State Senate bid
+2012 State Senate election

-In 2012, Ulrich ran for New York State Senate against incumbent Democratic Sen. Joe Addabbo in Senate District 15.
-While the Queens Republican Party endorsed Juan D. Reyes who ran against him in the primary, Ulrich prevailed nonetheless.
-During the campaign, Ulrich criticized Sen. Addabbo, who publicly said there was "an understanding" that Resorts World Casino in Queens would hire 70-80% locally from Queens.
+In 2012, Ulrich ran for New York State Senate against incumbent Democratic Senator Joseph Addabbo Jr. in Senate district 15.
+While the Queens Republican Party endorsed Juan D. Reyes in the primary, Ulrich prevailed nonetheless.
+During the campaign, Ulrich criticized Senator Addabbo, who publicly said there was "an understanding" that Resorts World Casino in Queens would hire 70–80% locally from Queens.
 The Daily News found that 61% of the "top tier" positions were held by employees residing in Queens County.
 On Election Day, Ulrich was defeated by Addabbo.